 “Sections of the trail extend from gardens of houses that border the track, so a lot of the residents that live in these homes have naturally adopted these areas,” says Stephen.

-Stephen, who has been a Greenwood Park resident for around 18 months, now plays a key role in helping to improve and maintain the trail.
-An ex- forester, with a background in the restoration of native forests, he has a passion for sustainability.
+An ex-forester, with a background in the restoration of native forests and a passion for sustainability, Stephen, who has been a Greenwood Park resident for around 18 months, now plays a key role in helping to improve and maintain the trail.

-“When the Greenwood Park Sustainability Group was formed late last year, it was clear that the Quail Trail would become the major focus for the next few years, so we are already involved in some long- term trail related projects.
+“When the Sustainability Group was formed late last year, it was clear that the Quail Trail would become the major focus for the next few years, so we are already involved in some long-term projects.

-“A feature of the trail known as the Arboretum Glade had the first stages of a new drainage system put into place recently, and this winter we’re starting a multi-year enrichment planting project to introduce a greater range of trees, shrubs and ground cover species.
+“A feature of the trail known as the Arboretum Glade had the first stages of a new drainage system put into place recently, and this winter we’re starting a multi-year project of enrichment planting to introduce a greater range of trees, shrubs and ground cover species.